vacp2p/rfc/remote-log.md

 The *remote log* protobuf is what is stored at the Name system.

-"Bob" can represents anything from 0 to N participants.
+"Bob" can represent anything from 0 to N participants.
 Unlike Alice, Bob only needs read-only access to NS and CAS.

 ### Flow